 As reported once in the Associated Press:

-Though trends come and go, the clothes themselves stick around.
+Though trends come and go, the clothes organic do themselves stick around.
 To make room for new fashions, the average American throws away about 68 pounds of clothing and textiles per year.
 Mother Earth isn’t that fond of polyester, and is quite warm enough already, thank you very much.

 On top of that, producing new clothes out of traditionally grown cotton taxes the environment with chemical fertilizers and pesticides; energy and chemicals are required to manufacture synthetic materials.
 The all-American combo of a cotton T-shirt and a pair of denim jeans, for instance, requires 1 pound of fertilizers and pesticides.

 But the fashion industry is beginning to recognize its impact, as well as consumers’ desire for more eco-friendly fashion.
 An increasing number of independent designers and boutiques specialize in eco-conscious fashion or clothes that are organic.
 I mean that is more hip than hippy.

 Even big companies like H&M, Urban Outfitters, and Uniqlo, which sell really cheap, trendy, and easily disposable clothing (a.k.a. “fast clothes”) are taking steps to be more eco-friendly.
 One way is by using alternative materials that reduce post-consumer waste and pollution.

 The most ecological materials are the ones already lying around.
 But don’t worry — this isn’t like getting your sister’s tattered hand-me-downs or playing dress-up with leftover wrapping paper.
 Designers are creatively repurposing existing materials, making purses out of candy wrappers or totally new clothes out of discarded fabric and garments.
 According to the Council for Textile Recycling, the industry keeps 2.5 billion pounds of post-consumer textile product waste from entering landfills every year.